 The main symptoms include pain and stiffness around the affected Achilles tendon.
 Pain and stiffness tend to develop gradually and are usually worse when you first wake up in the morning.
-(Severe pain that comes on suddenly and difficulty walking can be a symptom of Achilles tendon rupture.
+(Severe pain that comes on suddenly and difficulty walking can be symptoms of Achilles tendon rupture.
 See a doctor urgently if you develop these symptoms.)

 Some people have pain during exercise but, in general, pain is worse after exercise.
-Runners may notice pain at the beginning of their run, which then tends to ease and become more bearable, followed by an increase in pain again when they have stopped running.
+Runners may notice pain at the beginning of their run, which then tends to ease and become more bearable, followed by an increase in pain when they have stopped running.
 Pain due to Achilles tendinopathy may actually prevent you from being able to carry out your usual everyday activities such as walking to the shops, etc. You may notice that you have pain when you touch the area around your Achilles tendon.
 There may also be some swelling around this area.

 Do I need any investigations?

 Your doctor will usually diagnose Achilles tendinopathy because of your typical symptoms and from examining your Achilles tendon.
 They may feel for swelling or tenderness of the tendon.
 They may also ask you to do some exercises to put some stress on your Achilles tendon.
 For example, they may ask you to stand on the affected leg and raise your heel off the ground.
-For most people with Achilles tendinopathy this movement reproduces (brings on) their pain.
+For most people with Achilles tendinopathy this movement brings on (reproduces) their pain.
 If this does not reproduce pain, your doctor may ask you to hop on that foot, either on the spot or in a forwards direction.
 Your doctor may also do some other tests to make sure that there are no signs that you have ruptured your Achilles tendon.
 For example, squeezing your calf muscles and looking at how your foot moves.